mfpjayb/maf.js-docs/navigate.md

 ## Register the plugin

-Navigate plugin needs to be registerd in a module before we can use it.
+Navigate plugin needs to be registered in a module before we can use it.

 Here's an example on how to register this plugin: